BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 Alternatively, you could replace `url` with the schema JSON file path (e.g. could be where you place IDEHelpers or Osi.lua files).
 It should work with the URL though, and this way you'll always have an up-to-date schema.

+> Having the schema file set up in your IDE will help you write the blueprint file correctly, without having to guess the structure or wonder if you're missing something.
+A few minor features, such as `ModName` (to replace the string used for your mod's name) are only documented by the JSON schema.
+{.is-info}

-Here are the main components of the MCM schema:
+Following are the main components of the MCM schema.
+Don't stress over this too much, the schema file will guide you when writing JSONs.

 - **Organizational structure**: The schema defines a hierarchical organization using `Tabs` and `Sections`:
   - `Tabs`: Serve as top-level organizational units in the MCM menu.
 Each tab can exclusively contain either `Sections` or standalone `Settings`.